UUDigitalHumanitieslab/placenamedisambiguation/README.md

 # Place Name Disambiguation

-This repo contains some scripts that enable collecting NER-entities and geocodes for a corpus in a folder.
+This repo contains some scripts that enable collecting NER-entities and geocodes for a corpus in a folder, along ideas proposed in
+> Ardanuy, M. C., & Sporleder, C. (2017, June).
+Toponym disambiguation in historical documents using semantic and geographic features.
+In Proceedings of the 2nd international conference on digital access to textual cultural heritage (pp. 175-180).

 The main entry point is `extract.py`, whereas `icab_parser.py` is a helper script that is not part of `extract.py`s workflow.

 ## Setup